halid1020/agent-arena-v0/projects/planet-clothpick.md

 # Evaluate PlaNet-ClothPick on Test Trials

-After training the agent or downloading the weights, you can evalaute the agent on its environment:
+After training the agent or downloading the weights, you can evaluate the agent on its environment:

 ```
 python evaluate.py \